-- Cleaning and Disinfecting Increased daily and weekly procedures. - Hourly cleaning of restrooms, - Ongoing and nightly cleaning of desks, lockers, handles and other surfaces that may be touched. - Product sprayed Buckeye Eco® One-Step Disinfectant/Deodorizer/Cleaner E22. - -Products will be inventoried and restocked by maintenance supervisor. - Common Spaces Increased cleaning protocols, staggered use of gym and other populated areas. - Modified Building Layouts Adjusted student passing time in hallways. - Hand Hygiene Students will be required to wash hands or use sanitizer when entering a classroom, during lunch, in bathrooms, and after recess, gym or movement in the halls.
+- Cleaning and Disinfecting Increased daily and weekly procedures. - Hourly cleaning of restrooms, - Ongoing and nightly cleaning of desks, lockers, handles and other surfaces that may be touched. - Product sprayed Buckeye Eco® One-Step Disinfectant/Deodorizer/Cleaner Sani-Q2, EPA approved. -Products will be inventoried and restocked by the maintenance supervisor. - Common Spaces Increased cleaning protocols, staggered use of gym and other populated areas. - Modified Building Layouts Adjusted student passing time in hallways. - ❖ Hand Hygiene Students will be required to wash hands or use sanitizer when entering a classroom, during lunch, in bathrooms, and after recess, gym or movement in the halls.
 Frequent and often!
-Signs posted requiring 20 seconds. - ❖ Lunch will be in the classrooms.
+Signs posted requiring 20 seconds. - Lunch will be in the classrooms.
 Hot lunch/milks will be served and delivered to the classrooms.
-Cold lunches should be sent in disposable containers (brown paper bags). - Isolation Timely departure from school of students and staff who are displaying symptoms.
+Cold lunches should be sent in disposable containers (brown paper bags).
+K5 and First will eat alone in the lunch room at separate times.
+They are unable to manage trays in the halls. - Isolation Timely departure from school of students and staff who are displaying symptoms.
 If a student is not picked up within an hour, we will contact the police non-emergency number. - ❖ Isolation Room If Trinity feels a student needs to be sent home, the student will be isolated with adult supervision.
 Staff members will also be isolated if symptoms.
 The room will be cleaned and left unused for 24hours.